How to Edit Multi-Camera Footage Automatically in Adobe Premiere Pro (Easiest Method in 2025)

 I added captions by speaker, but Premiere Pro only allows one caption (subtitle) track to be active at a time.

-To display multiple caption tracks, convert them into graphic subtitles.In Cutback, apply the captions as standard Premiere Pro captions.
+To display multiple caption tracks, convert them into graphic subtitles.In the Cutback AI-powered tool, apply the captions as standard Premiere Pro captions.

 In Premiere Pro, drag the caption clips.